The Best Embedding Model For RAG is The One That Best Fits Your Data

 Here is a summary of all three models with k = 3:

-We also described three models which you may want to evaluate, and there are many more models to consider.
+Aside from the three models we described (which you may want to evaluate), there are many more models to consider.
 The MTEB List is a good starting point.
 The key point to remember is that you always want to evaluate it with your own data.

 Ready to run your own custom evaluation?
 Sign up for Okareo if you haven’t already, and then follow the steps in this article or in the Compare Embedding Models documentation page.